enclustra-bsp/bsp-altera/documentation/7_FAQ.md

 cp cmd.img /tftpboot
 ```

-And finally, load the file on the target platform in U-boot and execute it, like this (after step 5 Setup U-Boot connection parameters, in the user documentation):
+And finally, load the file on the target platform in U-boot and execute it, like this:

 ```
+setenv ipaddr 192.168.1.10
+setenv serverip 192.168.1.1
 tftpboot 0x10000000 cmd.img
 source 0x10000000
 ```